Statistical Inference for the Dynamic Time Warping Distance, with Application to Abnormal Time-Series Detection: Problem Statement

-For statistical inference on the DTW distance, we need to characterize the sampling distribution of the test statistic $T$ in \eq{eq:test_statistic_final}.
-Unfortunately, since $\bm \eta_{\hat{M}, \hat{\bm s}}$ depends on $\hat{M}$ and $\hat{\bm s}$ which are defined based on the data, characterization of the exact sampling distribution of the test statistic is intrinsically difficult.
-In the next section, we introduce a novel approach to resolve the aforementioned challenge inspired by the concept of conditional SI, and propose a valid \emph{selective $p$-value} to conduct an exact (non-asymptotic) statistical inference on the hypothesis defined in \eq{eq:hypothesis}.
+\textbf{Challenge of characterizing the distribution of $T$.} For statistical inference on the DTW distance, we need to characterize the sampling distribution of the test statistic $T$ in \eq{eq:test_statistic_final}.
+However, since $\bm \eta_{\hat{M}, \hat{\bm s}}$ depends on $\hat{M}$ and $\hat{\bm s}$ which are defined based on the data, characterization of the exact sampling distribution of the test statistic is intrinsically difficult.
+In the next section, we introduce a novel approach to resolve the aforementioned challenge inspired by the concept of conditional SI and propose a valid \emph{selective $p$-value} to conduct valid statistical inference on the DTW distance.